AninditaBasu/indica/docs/how_to_soliloquy.md

 1. Iterate over this list, pick the mandal and sukta number combination, and look up the poem.

-    My favourite resource is Wikisource, so I'll go read the poems there.
+    A good resource, for example, is Wikisource, so you can go read the poems there.
 The URLs at Wikisource are in the following format: `https://en.wikisource.org/wiki/The_Rig_Veda/Mandala_1/Hymn_2`.
-Therefore, I'll compose the URLs to match this scheme.
+Therefore, compose the URLs to match this scheme.

 	```python
 	for item in soliloquy_unique: